xiejw/z/c4c/README.md

 ## c4c

-A pure c implementation, under 1050LOC, with zero dependency to play connect 4.
-The model is trained in Python world by self-playing the game with MCTS.

-If BLAS is installed, the code leverages that to speed things up.
-This is the default option on macOs.
+This is a standalone C implementation of Connect Four, consisting of fewer than 1,050 lines of code and requiring no external dependencies.
+The model was trained in Python using self-play guided by Monte Carlo Tree Search (MCTS).

+When a `BLAS` library is available—such as the `Accelerate` framework on macOs—the implementation automatically leverages it to improve performance.

 ### Get Started

 To play
 ```
 make RELEASE=1

+# If you have openblas installed on Linux, try this
+# On macOs BLAS is enabled by default.
+make RELEASE=1 BLAS=1

+# Advanced knobs
 make                                               # Debug mode
 make RELEASE=1 MCTS_ITER_CNT=1600                  # Really strong nn player but slow
 make RELEASE=1 MCTS_ITER_CNT=400                   # Strong nn player but faster
 make RELEASE=1 MCTS_ITER_CNT=1600 MCTS_SELF_PLAY=1 # Two nn players play each other

-# If you have openblas installed on Linux, try this
-make RELEASE=1 BLAS=1
 ```
 Have fun!

 ### Performance and BLAS

-With few days of coding, the performance is reasonably OK if MCTS is not used.
+After a few days of development, the performance is reasonably acceptable when MCTS is not utilized.
+No performance optimizations—such as operation fusion, multi-threading, or SIMD—have been applied.
+Nevertheless, the C implementation demonstrates substantial speed and outperforms the original Python and PyTorch-based version
-I did not do any optimization (fuse, threading, etc), the c code is quite fast.

-However, MCTS agent calls `conv2d` too many times, which becomes the bottleneck.
-This is expected as `conv2d` and `matmul` are two of the dominating layers in deep learning.
-This is a sample of the profiling
+However, the MCTS agent invokes the `conv2d` operation excessively, resulting in a performance bottleneck.
+This behavior is anticipated, as `conv2d` and `matmul` (matrix multiplication) are among the most computationally intensive layers in deep learning models.

+This is a sample of the profiling result:
 ```
 Each sample counts as 0.01 seconds.
   %   cumulative   self              self     total